-Toscana's rich culinary tradition was formally codified in the 19th century during the period of the Lorena dynasty.
-During the Renaissance, Florentine gastronomic was expressed through lavish banquets, which were an elegant expression of Tuscan culture amidst aristocracy of that era.
-These events were so important, in fact, that some of the most famous artists of the time, such as the sculptor Bernardo Buontalenti, to devote themselves to the organization of a huge variety of ceremonies.
+Toscana’s rich culinary tradition was formally codified in the 19th century under the Lorena dynasty.
+During the Renaissance, Florentine gastronomy was expressed through sumptuous banquets, which were an elegant manifestation of Tuscan culture amidst aristocracy of that era.
+The relevance of such events prompted the most famous artists of the time, such as the sculptor Bernardo Buontalenti, to devote themselves to the organization of a huge variety of ceremonies.

-The culinary art eventually became a science thanks to numerous cooking and etiquettes books, which have been handed down over the generation.
-Florentine like to underline that Caterina de' Medici married King Henry II in 1533, she introduced the recipes which enable French cuisine.
-Despite the seeming formality, Tuscany cuisine places greater importance on substance rather than form, embracing a rustic appeal.
-It is largely based on the excellent quality of the raw matrerials and the genuine personality of the Tuscan people.
-Gigli are an ideal cut for meat sauces.
+The culinary art became a science thanks to several cooking and etiquettes books, which have been handed down over the generation.
+Florentine like to highlight that once Caterina de’ Medici married King Henry II in 1533 she introduced the recipes that enabled the French cuisine.

 Tuscan cuisine embraces a unique rustic charm founded on the excellent quality of the raw materials and reflects the strong identity and genuine spirit of the Tuscan people.